claire kreiss.

 title: azem — the traveler, the wayfarer

-name meaning: phaethusa, “radiance” or “shining one”; solis, “of the sun”appearance:
+name meaning: phaethusa, “radiance” or “shining one”; solis, “of the sun”

 – light blonde hair, often messy or wind-tossed from her endless journeys